stbischof/org.eclipse.daanse.rolap.mapping/README.md

-# org.eclipse.daanse.rolap.mapping
+# org.eclipse.daanse.rolap.model
-Repository for the rolap mapping
+Repository for the rolap models